vkbui/sp23-cse110-lab4/expose/javascript/part2.md

     5. False.
 True is equal to the number 1, which is not equal to 2.
     6. True.
 Boolean(2) is equal to the number 2.
 15. '==' checks equality with type conversion while '===' checks equality without type conversion.
+16. In seperate file.
 17. [2, 4, 6].
 Here we pass the function doSomething as a parameter of modifyArray. modifyArray takes the given array and the function doSomething and modifies the array, which is multiply each element by 2 in this case.
+18. In seperate file.